VenturaNotes/Knowledge/- Topics/Systems programming.md

 - (4) Unsafe code.
 Rust allows `unsafe` blocks, where you can perform operations that the compiler cannot guarantee to be safe, such as [[pointer dereferencing]].
 This is crucial in systems programming where direct hardware access is needed.
 	- #question Could you give a simpler example of unsafe blocks?
 I don't want a vivid description.
 More to the point would be useful for me
 - (5) Panic handler: The `#[panic_handler]` attribute defines what should happen if the code panics.
 In this simple example, the kernel just enters an infinite loop
+	- In the provided Rust kernel example, when the `panic` handler is invoked, the kernel enters an infinite loop (`loop {}`).
+This loop does not perform any active computation or interaction.
+Its purpose is to halt the program's execution indefinitely at the point of the panic.
+This is a common, minimalist strategy in low-level or embedded systems where there isn't an operating system to handle errors or a complex recovery mechanism.
+It prevents the system from proceeding in an undefined or potentially unsafe state after an unrecoverable error.
+		- #question When would a function be called on panic?
+		- #question What does a low-level or embedded system look like?
+			- #question How do low-level or embedded systems operate without an operating system?
+		- #question What is meant by a potentially unsafe state and what does an unrecoverable error look like?
 	- #question The kernel enters an infinite loop doing what?
 	- #question What makes this code a kernel?
 	- #question What is a [[panic_handler (rust)|panic_handler]]?